quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 without sufficient care might not enhance privacy or security and could diminish the utility of qlog data.

 Operators and implementers should balance the value of logged data with the potential risks of voluntary or involuntary disclosure to trusted or untrusted entities.
-The data requirements and definition of entities depends greatly on the intended use cases.
+Importantly, both the breadth and depth of the data needed to make it useful, as well as the definition of entities depend greatly on the intended use cases.
 For example, a research project might be tightly scoped, time bound, and require participants to explicitly opt in to having their data collected with the intention for this to be shared in a publication.
 Conversely, a server administrator might desire to collect telemetry, from users whom they have no relationship with, for continuing operational needs.

 The most extreme form of minimization or anonymization is deleting a field, equivalent to not logging it. qlog implementations should offer fine-grained